The Roman Hypocaust: Ancient Central Heating

 Bath, UK CC BY-SA 3.0

-Roman houses with a hypocaust system had a furnace that would heat the air.
-The floor was raised above the ground by pillars called pilae so that hot air could circulate under it.
-The floor consisted of a layer of tiles, followed by a layer of concrete, then another layer of tiles.
-There were also tile or clay flues under the walls, which circulated the hot air to the rooms' floor and walls above.
-The hot air would at last escape from the roof.
-The walls had ceramic tiles in them to maintain the heat.
-The Romans also made sure that the hot air and smoke did not leak from the floor and walls, which was quite a feat of engineering considering the materials used at the time.
-It is worth noting that a leaking floor was hazardous and could even cause death as carbon monoxide is odorless and toxic.
+Roman houses equipped with a hypocaust system had a furnace that heated the air.
+The floor was raised above the ground by pillars called pilae so that hot air could circulate beneath it.
+The floor consisted of a layer of tiles, followed by a layer of concrete, and then another layer of tiles.
+There were also tile or clay flues built within the walls, which circulated the hot air to heat the floors and walls of the rooms above.
+The hot air would eventually escape through the roof.
+The walls contained ceramic tiles to help retain the heat.

-The Romans placed the rooms that required the most heat close to the furnace, and they would increase the heat by adding more wood.
-In the Roman baths this room was called the caldarium.
-In his book De architectura, Vitruvius describes the construction of the hypocaust for the public baths and how the Romans could save fuel by building the hot room for men (the caldarium) next to women, with both rooms adjacent to the tepidarium.
+The Romans positioned the rooms requiring the most heat closest to the furnace, and they could increase the temperature by adding more wood.
+In the Roman baths, this room was called the caldarium.
+In his book De architectura, Vitruvius describes the construction of the hypocaust for public baths and explains how the Romans could save fuel by placing the men’s hot room (the caldarium) next to that of the women, with both rooms adjoining the tepidarium.

 Hypocaust system operation and cost

 Operating a hypocaust was quite expensive, and only wealthy Romans could afford such a system in their homes.
-Building a hypocaust was also costly and required skilled engineering as the hypocaust had to be waterproof and have no leaks.
-It required slave labor and wood to fuel and monitor the furnace for hours.
-Also, maintenance and repair costs could be high.
+Building a hypocaust was also costly and required skilled engineering, as the system had to be both waterproof and airtight.
+It relied on slave labour and a continuous supply of wood to fuel and monitor the furnace for hours.
+Maintenance and repair costs could also be significant.

-It is worth noting that most Romans could experience the joys of such a heating system by simply visiting the thermae or the hot Roman baths where walls and floors were heated.
-The Pompeii Old Baths is an excellent example of such public baths.
+It is worth noting that most Romans could experience the comfort of such a heating system by visiting the thermae, or Roman baths, where the walls and floors were heated.
+The Old Baths of Pompeii are an excellent example of such public facilities.

 Interesting facts about the hypocaust system

-• The word hypocaust comes from the Greek words "hypo," which means "under" and "caust" which means "burnt."
+• The word hypocaust comes from the Greek words hypo, meaning "under", and caust", meaning "burnt".

-• After the Western Roman Empire's demise, central heating in homes in Western Europe did not exist until the 20th century.
+• After the fall of the Western Roman Empire, central heating in homes disappeared from Western Europe until the 20th century.

-• Historians have tried to build hypocausts using the Romans' materials and techniques and have found it very difficult to build walls that did not leak.
+• Historians who have attempted to reconstruct hypocausts using Roman materials and techniques have found it very difficult to build walls that do not leak.

 YOU MAY ALSO LIKE